rloterh/TinyTuneScraper/README.md

 - Clone this project
 - Install dependencies using the command **_bundle install_**
-- Optionally you can store the dependencies individually using the commands below:
+- You can optionally install the dependencies individually using the commands below:
   - **_gem install nokogiri_**
   - **_gem install httparty_**
-  - **_gem install csv_**

 - When completed with dependencies installation, run the commands **_cd bin_** and **_ruby main.rb_**

 | | | |